mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `-r` or `--runnable` (Default value = `Runnable`) The name of the class extending {py:class}`mlrl.testbed.runnables.Runnable` that resides within the module or source file specified via the argument `<module_or_source_file>`.

 The arguments given above can be used to integrate any scikit-learn compatible machine learning algorithm with mlrl-testbed.
 You can learn about this {ref}`here<runnables>`.

+### Logging

+The following arguments can be used to control the detail and appearance of log messages:

+- `--log-level` (Default value = `info`) Controls the level of detail used for log messages.
+It can be set to the following values, where the first one provides the greatest level of detail and the last one disables logging entirely.

+  - `debug`
+  - `info`
+  - `warning`
+  - `error`

+- `--log-width` The width of the log output.

 (argument-mode)=